rahalrazika/postzy/README.md

 Postzy is an online application that allows users to vote and share articles within different fields.
 This project is based on a lifestyle blog designed by [Nelson Sakwa]. (https://www.behance.net/sakwadesignstudio).
 Here are the key features that you can utilize with Postzy:
 -	User can create an account.
 - User can log in and log out.
 -	The big image is for the top articles.
--	a List of all categories.
+-	A List of all categories.

 ## Screenshots
 ![Home Page](app/assets/images/homepage.png)